-To illustrate this, Figure 1 showcases sample entries from the dataset, including prompts designed to determine a player’s skill level, craft a beginner’s training plan, and offer competition strategies for advanced players.
+To illustrate this, Fig. 1 showcases sample entries from the dataset, including prompts designed to determine a player’s skill level, craft a beginner’s training plan, and offer competition strategies for advanced players.
 These examples demonstrate ChatPPG ability to align its recommendations with specific player profiles and scenarios while maintaining transparency.
 By combining detailed CV data with domain expertise, the dataset ensures that ChatPPG delivers accurate and interpretable outputs, addressing the black-box nature typically associated with LLMs.

 Modelling